ctu-mrs/ctu-mrs.github.io/docs/10-prerequisities/32-portainer/50-example-stacks.md

 ## Example realworld UAV session

 An example realworld session is located at [mrs_docker/tree/master/compose/1.5.0/portainer](https://github.com/ctu-mrs/mrs_docker/tree/master/compose/1.5.0/portainer).

-Custom configs for the MRS UAV System are supposed to be packed into a transport docker image.
+Custom configs (and other _shared data_ for all the running containers) for the MRS UAV System are supposed to be packed into a transport docker image.
-The subfolder `custom_configs` containes the example custom cofigs and scripts for build an image that is going to unload the configs during the runtime for the running containers.
+The subfolder `shared_data` containes the example shared data and scripts for build an image that is going to unload the configs during the runtime for the running containers.

 <details>
 <summary>Compose file</summary>